googleNewIconwhatsapp iconTwitterIconinstagramIcon

 What Are the 10 World's Toughest Exams?

 As you know, every country has exams that are considered tough to pass in one go.
 In this section, you will learn about the most challenging tests in the world and the country or the conducting body to which they belong.
-The following table shows the world's toughest exam list:
+The following table compares the world's toughest exams by pass rate, number of candidates, and difficulty level (Updated 2026):

 Gaokao Exam